tridactyl/tridactyl/readme.md

 Each time package.json or yarn.lock change after you checkout or pull, our git hook will try to run `yarn install` again.
 If it doesn't you should do it manually.

-Addon is built in tridactyl/build.
-Load it as a temporary addon in firefox with `about:debugging` or see [Development loop](#Development-loop).
+Addon is built in `build/`.
+Load it as a [temporary addon](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) in firefox with `about:debugging` or see [Development loop](#Development-loop).

 If you want to install a local copy of the add-on into your developer or nightly build of Firefox then you can enable installing unsigned add-ons and then build it like so: